See Gallery for more images

 Following the award of a Gold Medal at the 1970 International Mathematical Olympiad, he studied Mathematics and then Statistics at Cambridge University.
 In parallel with his doctoral research into computational statistics, he co-designed the first pocket programmable calculator, the Sinclair Cambridge Programmable.
 He went on to senior academic and leadership posts at the Universities of Bath, Bristol and Oxford.
 He has spent a substantial amount of time as a visitor at Stanford and various other universities in the USA and worldwide.
 He has a very broad record of providing statistical and consultancy advice in industry, commerce and Government as well as in financial and legal contexts.

 From 2010 to 2017 he worked full time as Chief Scientific Adviser to the Home Office.
 His role was to provide and facilitate scientific advice on all aspects of Home Office policy and operations to the Home Secretary, ministers and officials, to lead research and science within the Home Office, and to build relationships within and outside Government including internationally.
 He is now freelance, with roles including research, consultancy, and advice to Government.

 His main current research activity is in modern slavery, following from his work for the Home Office in producing the first scientific estimate of the prevalence of modern slavery in the UK.
-His estimate of 10,000 to 13,000 victims played a pivotal role in the launch of the strategy leading to the Modern Slavery Act 2015, and he is now involved in developing the methodology further and in applying it world-wide.
-A member of the Independent Anti-Slavery Commissioner’s Advisory Panel and formerly of the Prime Minister’s Task Force on Modern Slavery, he holds a part-time appointment as Professor of Modern Slavery Statistics at the University of Nottingham.
+His estimate of 10,000 to 13,000 victims played a pivotal role in the launch of the strategy leading to the Modern Slavery Act 2015, and he is now involved in developing the methodology further and in applying it world-wide, as well as research in other aspects of this terrible problem.
+He has been a member of the Independent Anti-Slavery Commissioner’s Advisory Panel and the Prime Minister’s Task Force on Modern Slavery.